Hunterston B nuclear power station: Closure, defuelling and decommissioning

 Reactor 3 was taken offline for the final time at midday on 26 November 2021.
 Reactor 4 was shut down at midday on 7 January 2022, ending 46 years of generation at the station.

 On 19 May 2022, EDF announced that defueling had started on the two Hunterston B units.
 This process was expected to take over three years to complete, and it involved the complete emptying of all fuel channels from both reactors.
 This amounted to over 300 channels from each reactor, each containing 8 fuel elements.
 Fully loaded flasks containing the used fuel were dispatched from the site by rail to Sellafield at a maximum rate of three per week.

 The ONR announced in October 2023 that the defuelling of reactor 3 had been completed, and in April 2025 that the defuelling of reactor 4 had been completed.
 The latter announcement was followed by the Hunterston B site being declared 'nuclear fuel free'.

-Following both reactors being fully defuelled, EDF Energy will transfer control of the site to the Nuclear Decommissioning Authority (NDA)'s subsidiary Nuclear Restoration Services to start the decommissioning process.
-As of April 2025, the NDA is scheduled to assume control of the Hunterston B site in spring 2026.
+On 1 April 2026, EDF Energy transferred ownership and control of the Hunterston B site to the Nuclear Decommissioning Authority (NDA) and the NDA's subsidiary Nuclear Restoration Services respectively, to enable those organisations to start the process of decommissioning the station.